-- Distributions and allocations (continued): - (b) (continued) - (ii) second, 100% to such Limited Partner until such Limited Partner has received total cumulative distributions equal to a preferred return of 8% per annum, compounded annually, on all amounts distributed in accordance with paragraph (i) not previously made to such Limited Partner. - (iii) third, 100% to the General Partner until cumulative distributions to the General Partner equals 20% of the aggregate amount of the distributions made under paragraph (ii) and this paragraph. - (iv) thereafter, 20% to the General Partner and 80% to such Limited Partner. - (2) Management fees and other charges:
+- Distributions and allocations (continued):

+- (b) (continued)

+- (iii) third, 100% to the General Partner until cumulative distributions to the General Partner equals 20% of the aggregate amount of the distributions made under paragraph (ii) and this paragraph.

+- (iv) thereafter, 20% to the General Partner and 80% to such Limited Partner.

+- Management fees and other charges: (2)